teuben/teunix/Env/UMD/vpn.md

 3. occasional change of state in GP will cause it to hang.
 Do your magic or reboot laptop.
 4. round trip using ssh agents? and/or kerberos?

+## Workflow

+Here's a pretty close to ideal workflow, where typing an ssh passphrase is needed once per reboot.

+1. reboot laptop
+2. login (local password needed)
+3. start globalprotect (not automated)
+4. this will open window in your browser, but no need to click here, assuming you set this up right once every 5/7 days you will need your UMD password
+5. "ssh astro", enter your ssh passphrase, make sure you check the "remember me" button.
+   -> this assume you have done the usual ssh-keygen and ssh-copy-id
+6. "ssh astro" subsequent windows automated now
+7. suspend plaptop
+8. open laptop.
+GP should start automatically. "ssh astro" should not need a password either

 ## GlobalProtect Icon

 This launches `globalprotect launch-ui`